Which side should I stand on when using an escalator in Japan?

 Image: unsplash @ iangvalerio

-How to Call Japan with Skype?
+How to Call from Japan to US and Other Countries by Skype?

 Japan Internet SIM Card Recommendation "Which phone card is the best among plans with unlimited data and unlimited speed?